 Participants of this study abroad will be taking credit courses and will be further notified for scheduling and course requirements.

-The cost is tentatively $2400, depending on the exchange rate and the group size.
+The cost is $2600, depending on the exchange rate and the group size.
 It includes local airfares after arrival, hotels, meals, live-ins, transports, excursions, workshops, local limited prepaid SIM card, entries, performances, and conferences.

 The airplane tickets cost approximately $1300 from Chicago (ORD) to Jakarta or Bali.
 You will also need to buy local flight to Yogyakarta for $50-$100.
 You may purchase on your own.
 Or we may purchase for you at a group rate at your own cost.
 Other personal expenses may include souvenirs, gifts, extra meals, personal medical supplies, laundry, and personal calls.
 It is recommended that participants explore Bali at their own extended stay of 2 – 5 days to cover other exotics of the island.

 The UIUC participants will need to register for the spring semester study abroad course in order to participate in this program.
 Non-UIUC participants will be required to attend online pre-departure meetings.

 The College of Education awards $500 for qualified students who participate in Study or Teach Abroad programs, which can be applied towards your air tickets or program costs.